RIAEvangelist/node-parrot-drone/projects/common.md

 Mass storage content.

 Triggered : when the content of the mass storage changes.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` MassStorageContent ` event from the drone :

 ```javascript